If you have booked a Tailormade, Family or Worldwide holiday please refer to the specific Booking Conditions relevant to that trip.

-3. Payment for your tour
+3. Payment for your trip

-The balance of all monies due, must be received by the Company or their authorised travel agent not later than 100 days before the start of your tour.
+The balance of all monies due, must be received by the Company or their authorised travel agent not later than 120 days before the start of your tour.
 For certain tours, full payment must be received at an earlier stage before the start of your tour.
 You will be advised at the time of booking when this is the case.
 In the case of non-payment of the balance by the due date, the Company reserves the right to treat your booking as cancelled and cancellation charges will apply.
 You can pay the deposit and full amount by cheque, credit or debit card.
 We accept Visa and Mastercard.

-4. If you Change your Booking
+4. If you change or transfer your Booking

-a) After a contract has come into existence any requests to change any aspect of your holiday itinerary must be made in writing.
-The Company will make every effort to assist you but cannot guarantee that it will be able to meet such requests. b) An administration fee of £50 per booking plus any additional costs or charges incurred by us or incurred or imposed by any of our suppliers will be charged if a confirmed booking is changed, up to balance due date.
+After a contract has come into existence any requests to change any aspect of your holiday itinerary must be made in writing.
+The Company will make every effort to assist you but cannot guarantee that it will be able to meet such requests.
+An administration fee of £50 per booking plus any additional costs or charges incurred by us or incurred or imposed by any of our suppliers will be charged if a confirmed booking is changed, up to balance due date.
 If we are able to accommodate a request to change to a different holiday or departure date, the price payable will be that applicable to the alternative holiday.
 Thereafter all changes will be treated as cancellations and subject to the charges below.

 5. If you cancel your booking